Std1o/PlacePicker/README.md

 }
 ```

 Step 3.
-Add api key from Google Cloud Platform with enabled "Maps SDK for Android" and "Places Api" (required for the enabled search bar) to your AndroidManifest.xml file:
+Add your api key from Google Cloud Platform with enabled "Maps SDK for Android" and "Places Api" (required for the enabled search bar) to your AndroidManifest.xml file:
 ```Xml
 <meta-data
             android:name="com.google.android.geo.API_KEY"